Boeing’s Software Development Problem

 Who could imagine in this day and age that one of the biggest companies in the world, Boeing, could make such a mistake?

-Further details emerged that Boeing had outsourced some of the coding to developers who were bring paid as little as $9 per hour.
+Further details emerged indicating that Boeing had outsourced some of the coding to developers paid as little as $9 per hour.
 Naturally, emotions turned to shock and outrage.

 But why would a company that is valued in the tens of billions of dollars outsource work to create systems that were likely central to the safety of its planes anyway?
 As always, there is a lot more to this story than meets the eye.